‘Teacher’s presence is beyond the class’

 What is your view in GenNext biggest strength?
 What are the key areas of improvement?

-Millennials are exceptionally technological savvy.
+Millennial are exceptionally technological savvy.
 After all, many of them grew up with devices in their hands.
 They are innovative, have good networking skills, are resourceful, diverse and ambitious and believe in entrepreneurialism.
 They are a strong, free-thinking group.
-On the other hand, their weaknesses include a lack of commitment, devaluing face-to-face communication, and frequent job-hopping and impatience.
+On the other hand, their weaknesses include a lack of commitment, devaluing face-to-face communication, and frequent job hopping and impatience.

 How can the elderly contribute to the student’s growth?